JasperFx/marten/docs/scenarios/copy-and-transform-stream.md

         return new[] { x.Data };
     }).Where(x => x != null).ToArray();

+    // Add "moved from" header to all events being written to new stream session.Events.ApplyHeader("moved from", started.Name, transformedEvents);

     var moveTo = $"{started.Name} without Trolls";
-    // We copy the transformed events to a new stream session.Events.StartStream<Quest>(moveTo, transformedEvents);
+    // Mark the old stream as moved.
+    // This is done first in order for inline projections to handle the StreamMovedTo event before the moved events
-    // And additionally mark the old stream as moved.
-Furthermore, we assert on the new expected stream version to guard against any racing updates session.Events.Append(started.Name, events.Count + 1, new StreamMovedTo
+    // Furthermore, we assert on the new expected stream version to guard against any racing updates session.Events.Append(started.Name, events.Count + 1, new StreamMovedTo
     {
         To = moveTo
     });

+    // We copy the transformed events to a new stream session.Events.StartStream<Quest>(moveTo, transformedEvents);

     // Transactionally update the streams.
     session.SaveChanges();
 }
 ```
-<sup><a href='https://github.com/JasperFx/marten/blob/master/src/EventSourcingTests/ScenarioCopyAndReplaceStream.cs#L44-L80' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_scenario-copyandtransformstream-transform' title='Start of snippet'>anchor</a></sup>
+<sup><a href='https://github.com/JasperFx/marten/blob/master/src/EventSourcingTests/ScenarioCopyAndReplaceStream.cs#L45-L91' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_scenario-copyandtransformstream-transform' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

 As the new stream is produced, within the same transaction we introduce an event dictating the stream being copied to have been moved.
 This should serve as an indication to no longer append new events into the stream.
 Furthermore, it ensures that the underlying stream being copied has not changed during the copy & transform process (as we assert on the expected stream version).